alexarchambault/shapeless-refined-std/README.md

 # shapeless-refined-std

-*Adding type-level sweetness to the standard library*
+*Standard collections with a type-level twist*

 **shapeless-refined-std** enriches the standard library, collections mostly, using the typelevel collections: